You Asked, We Answered

 IS YOUR PRODUCT ORGANIC?

-While the flowers that we sell are not certified organic, we can assure you that we never use any kind of pesticides, sprays, or synthetic fertilizers.
+While our products and hemp are not certified organic, we can assure you that we never use any kind of pesticides, sprays, or synthetic fertilizers and the soil they are grown in has never been tilled or used for crops of any kind prior to our planting.

 HOW SHOULD I USE THIS PRODUCT?